chrispassas/peak/readme.md

-# Peak track peak usage of memory goroutines and file descriptors that have ocurred since program startup
+# Peak tracks peak usage of memory goroutines and file descriptors that have ocurred since program startup

 ## Why use this?
 If you need to know how many CPU's , File Descriptors and Memory your program uses at its peak.
 Maybe for sizing a VM or container resources.